awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 [Provisioned IOPS Amazon EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#EBSVolumeTypes_piops) offer storage with consistent and low\-latency performance\.
 They are backed by solid state drives \(SSDs\) and designed for applications with I/O intensive workloads, such as databases\.
 Amazon EBS\-optimized instances, such as the R4 instance type, deliver dedicated throughput between Amazon EC2 and Amazon EBS\.

-By default, Launch Wizard deploys Amazon EBS volumes for the SAP HANA database that meet the storage KPIs for SAP as listed in [Storage Configurations for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.
+By default, Launch Wizard deploys Amazon EBS volumes for the SAP HANA database that meet the storage KPIs for SAP as listed in [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/sap/latest/sap-hana/hana-ops-storage-config.html)\.

-For Netweaver database stacks, you can choose between a `gp2` or `io1` volume for the `usr/sap/SAPSID` file system, whereas other configurations are deployed with `gp2` volumes\.
+For NetWeaver database stacks, you can choose between a `gp2`, `io1`, or `io2` volume for the `usr/sap/SAPSID` and `/sapmnt` \(for non\-HA deployment architectures\) file systems, whereas other configurations are deployed with `gp2` volumes\.

 In an SAP landscape, development occurs in the development system and is then imported into the QA and follow\-on systems\.
 For this import to occur successfully, a shared file system is required for SAP systems in the landscape\.
 Amazon EFS is used to create the SAP Transport file system that is shared between multiple SAP systems in the landscape\.